 - Touch up

 Using your kit, carefully touch up the damaged area with the paint.
 Be careful not to use too much here.

 Many kits come with a blender.
 This can now be used to remove any excess paint from the damaged area.
 Doing this will help to blend the repair into the original paintwork

-You can finish off by polishing the area with a good car polish.
+You can finish off by polishing the area with good car polish.
 Remember, there is a difference between car wax and car polish.

 It is important to be sensible when touching up your car at home.
-You should only attempt to repair small damage areas.
+You should only attempt to repair small damaged areas.
 Larger areas will be more difficult and are likely to need a professional repair.
 Although home touch up kits are handy, they will not leave you with the perfect finish that a professional repair can.

-Here at ChipsAway, we provide high quality SMART repairs.
+Here at ChipsAway, we provide high-quality SMART repairs.
 This means we can keep the repair localised to the damage, unlike many bodyshops, and are normally cheaper.
 Click here to get your free estimate.